poppinss/haye/README.md

 #### Pipe To JSON

-Also you can change the output format from an array to an object.
+Also, you can change the output format from an array to an object.

 ```javascript